LINCOLN, Neb. -- Ohio State didn't shoot particularly great from the field, but the Buckeyes didn't really need to.

 Ohio State had a 53-38 lead, its biggest of the game, with 9:05 remaining, even though both teams had 16 made field goals.

 Nebraska chipped away at the lead, pulling within 56-49 after a Ray Gallegos 3-pointer and a putback by Rivers with 4:26 to play.

 Nebraska had possession after forcing Aaron Craft to miss a long-range jumper, and the Huskers called timeout with 1:45 to play.
-But after a long possession, Brandon Ubel missed a 3-pointer with 1:02 to play.
+But after a long possession, Brandon Ubel missed a 3-pointer with 1:02 remaining.

-Craft then made two free throws, and Ohio State pulled away.
+Craft then made two free throws for a 60-53 lead, and Ohio State pulled away.

 Ohio State led 32-23 at halftime, thanks to a 10-0 run after Nebraska had surged ahead.